 The Guava tree grows to a height of about 30 feet though modern cultivars are shorter at 10 - 15 feet.
-The tree grows well in sunny and humid areas and do not require large amount of water.
+The tree grows well in sunny and humid areas and does not require a large amount of water.
 It can bear some cold but not frost.

-The bark is thin and papery, brown in color with a greenish white skin below.
+The bark is thin and papery, brown in colour with a greenish-white skin below.
 The bark possesses healing properties.

-The fruit is from round to oval to pear shaped with the flesh color from white to pale yellow to pink containing numerous seeds.
+The fruit is from round to oval to pear-shaped with the flesh colour from white to pale yellow to pink containing numerous seeds.
 The outer covering of the fruit can be thin and smooth or thick and wrinkled.
-The color is pale yellow when ripe.
+The colour is pale yellow when ripe.
 The fruit can be eaten when it is a shade less than fully ripe.